Comic depiction of gas surge

 Reducing gas surge

 Gas surge is caused by the volume and pressure of the gas stored in the gas hose between the flowmeter and the gas solenoid when the trigger is off.
-Clearly then, gas surge can be reduced if the volume or pressure, or both, can be reduced.
+Clearly then, one approach to reducing gas surge, is to reduce the volume of the hose where the gas accumulates, or the pressure at which it is stored – or both.

 The volume of the hose is reduced by:

-1. Using only the length of hose that is needed,
+1. Using only the length that is needed,

 2. Using only the inside diameter that is required for proper gas flow and

-3. Using a gas hose that does not expand significantly with pressure
+3. Using a reinforced gas hose that does not expand significantly with pressure

 Pressure directly affects the volume of gas within a container.
 Using the ideal gas law, the relationship between volumes of gas at different pressures can be determined.